 - 8 ounces

-zucchini, quartered lengthwise, then cut crosswise into 1-inch pieces
+zucchini or yellow summer squash, quartered lengthwise, then cut crosswise into 1-inch pieces

 medium red onion, cut into 1-inch chunks